huyhieupham/Inception-ResNet-Action-Recognition-with-SPMFs/README.md

 # Inception-ResNet-Action-Recognition-with-SPMFs

-This repository will include the codes and pre-trained model for ICIP 2018 paper: "SKELETAL MOVEMENT TO COLOR MAP: A NOVEL REPRESENTATION FOR 3D ACTION RECOGNITION WITH INCEPTION RESIDUAL NETWORKS"
+This repository will include the codes and pre-trained model for ICIP 2018 paper: "Skeleton to Color Map: A Novel Representation for 3D Action Recognition with Inception Residual Networks" by Huy-Hieu Pham, Louahdi Khoudour, Alain Crouzil, Pablo Zegers, and Sergio A. Velastin.